gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 12 showed that fresh weak relational evidence can reappear after restart and be treated as a new coupling temptation rather than as confused revival of the old joint field
 -	Cycle 13 showed that this fresh weak coupling candidate can survive mixed follow-up evidence without being prematurely promoted into restored joint choreography or prematurely dismissed
 -	Cycle 14 showed that the same weak reopening attempt can later lose support under stronger mismatch and be cleanly de-promoted back toward independent continuation without contradiction or collapse
+-	Cycle 15 showed that after this soft failed reopening, the architecture can still register a genuinely fresh relational signal rather than becoming too conservative or reducing all renewed relation to replay

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, and then let it fade cleanly when support is lost.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, and then reopen to genuinely fresh renewed relation without cynicism.

 ---

 ## What has now been tested
 The following have now been tested at least in weak form:

 - role separation across full cycles